Symmetric nonnegative forms and sums of squares: Symmetric sums of squares

+\end{proof} \begin{remark} The above statement also holds true in the situation where one looks at sums of squares of elements of an arbitrary $G$-closed submodule $T\subset\R[X]$. \end{remark}

-We can also restate Theorem \ref{THM Decomp} in terms of matrix polynomials, i.e. matrices with polynomial entries.
-Given two $k\times k$ matrices symmetric matrices $A$ and $B$ define their inner product as $\langle A,B \rangle=\operatorname{trace}(AB).$ Define a block-diagonal symmetric matrix $A$ with $h$ blocks $A^{(1)},\dots,A^{(h)}$ with the entries of each block given by:
+In some situations it is convenient to formulate the above Theorem \ref{THM Decomp} in terms of matrix polynomials, i.e. matrices with polynomial entries.
+Given two $k\times k$ symmetric matrices $A$ and $B$ define their inner product as $\langle A,B \rangle=\operatorname{trace}(AB).$ Define a block-diagonal symmetric matrix $A$ with $h$ blocks $A^{(1)},\dots,A^{(h)}$ with the entries of each block given by:

-Then Theorem \ref{THM Decomp} is equivalent to the following statement: \begin{cor} Let $p\in \R[x]^S$ be a symmetric polynomial.
+Then Theorem \ref{THM Decomp} is equivalent to the following statement: \begin{cor} With the conditions as in Theorem \ref{THM Decomp} let $p\in \R[X]^G$.
 Then $p$ is a sum of squares of polynomials in $T$ if and only if $p$ can be written as

 where $B$ is a positive semidefinite matrix with real entries. \end{cor}